- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 High School Division: Parish Episcopal School, Dallas

-College/University Division: University of Alabama in Huntsville
+College/University Division: University of Alabama, Huntsville

 Featherweight Award